raymondotoo/Bulk-RNA-seq/README.md

 # Data
 - Data used for this study is from the paper "Digital gene expression profiling in larvae of Tribolium castaneum at different periods post UV-B exposure".
 - Link to : https://www.sciencedirect.com/science/article/pii/S0147651319302684
-- Read the paper to better understand the data https://www.nature.com/articles/cr201361
+- Read the paper to better understand the data.